Learn then Decide: A Learning Approach for Designing Data Marketplaces

 \subsection{Model Setup}

-We consider a data marketplace where a seller continuously offers datasets generated from a data source, denoted as $\mathcal{D}$, and released over time.
-At each time step $t = 1, \dots, T$, a new dataset $D^{(t)}$ becomes available for sale.
-Upon its release, $n^{(t)}$ buyers are present in the market, each evaluating whether to make a purchase.
-However, buyers have a limited waiting period, meaning they must make a purchase decision within a given timeframe before exiting the market.
+We consider a data marketplace where a seller continuously offers datasets generated from a common data source, denoted by $\mathcal{D}$, and released sequentially over time.
+At each round $t = 1, \dots, T$, a new dataset $D^{(t)}$ from the source $\mathcal{D}$ becomes available for sale.
+Upon its release, $n^{(t)}$ potential buyers are present in the market, each deciding whether to make a purchase within a limited time window before exiting the market.

-To prevent unauthorized duplication and redistribution, the seller provides only a limited representation of the dataset—such as summaries or subsets—rather than full access \citep{ChenEtAl2022, GuoEtAl2022}.
-Each buyer forms a private valuation $v_i^{(t)}$ where $i=1,\dots,n^{(t)}$ based on the provided representation of the dataset.
-Assume that these valuations are independently drawn from an unknown distribution with density $f^{(t)}$ for $t=1,\ldots,T$.
-A buyer purchases the dataset if their valuation meets or exceeds the posted price.
-The seller aims to maximize revenue but lacks prior knowledge of $f^{(t)}$.
-However, it is assumed that the densities $f^{(t)}$ for $t=1,\ldots,T$ belong to a common density family, as defined below.
+To address ex-ante unverifiability and free duplication \citet{ChenEtAl2022}, the seller provides only a coarse signal of the dataset $D^{(t)}$, denoted as $\tilde{D}^{(t)}$, such as data summaries or a small subset, instead of a full access \citep{ChenEtAl2022, GuoEtAl2022}.
+Given $\tilde{D}^{(t)}$, each buyer $i$ forms a posterior belief about the value of $D^{(t)}$ and derives a valuation $v_i^{(t)} = \mathbb{E}[V_i(D^{(t)})| \tilde{D}^{(t)}],$ where $V_i(D^{(t)})$ denotes buyer $i$’s utility from accessing the complete dataset $D^{(t)}$ and the expectation is taken with respect to the buyer’s posterior distribution over $D^{(t)}$ conditional on $\tilde{D}^{(t)}$.
+The valuations $v_i^{(t)}$, for $i=1,\ldots,n^{(t)}$, differ across buyers because of heterogeneous utilities.
+We model this variability by assuming that $v_i^{(t)}$s in round $t$ are independent draws from an unknown density $f^{(t)}$.
+Although $f^{(t)}$ may differ across round $t=1,\ldots,T$, each density belongs to a common family $\mathcal{F}$ as follows.